 - encourages the productive use of viable farmland; - encourages landowners to maintain and manage woods, hedges, ditches and habitats; - encourage landowners and other responsible organisations to maintain public footpaths and bridleways and encourage the public to use them; - requires that developments should not significantly affect habitats for flora and fauna and wildlife corridors and if they do appropriate mitigation measures should be undertaken in agreement with the relevant authorities; - expects developments to use natural Sussex post/rail fencing or hedges for boundaries and not close boarded fencing in order to preserve wildlife corridors; and - requires that developments should not affect ponds and lakes (natural and manmade), streams and rivers (surface and underground) and adequate measures, in consultation with appropriate authorities, should be undertaken to prevent localised flooding.

 Policy 7: Local Green Spaces

-The Neighbourhood Plan designates Local Green Spaces in the following locations, as shown on the Policies Map M below:
+The Neighbourhood Plan designates land to the south of Green Road and west of Wivelsfield Primary School, as shown on the Policies Map M as local Green Space.